estalcil134/HACK_AND_SLASH/admin/tutorial_deletion_page/README.txt

 Once again, the admin user can only delete tutorials that he/she has made and cannot delete another admin's tutorials.

 Visit /resources/general/ for the CSS file called deletion_page.css, an external CSS that is also used by the challenge_deletion_page.php page.
+Note that the delete.php this page uses is located in /resources/general/ folder.